nhavantuonglai/python-seo-link-analyzer/readme.md

-# Sitemap and link extractor
+# SEO Link Analyzer

 (Original Vietnamese below)

-_Sitemap and link extractor (SLE) is a Python tool for extracting URLs from sitemaps or scanning external links from a URL list.
-It supports XML sitemaps with regex fallback and filters external links based on a specified domain.
-Results are saved to text files, ideal for SEO and content analysis._
+_SEO Link Analyzer (SLA) is a Python tool for extracting URLs from sitemaps, scanning external links from a URL list, and detecting 404 errors.
+It supports XML sitemaps with regex fallback, filters external links based on a specified domain, and identifies broken links.
+Results are saved to text files, making it ideal for SEO audits and content analysis._

 ## Installation Guide

 To install, run the following command in your terminal:

 ```
-npm install sitemap-extractor
+npm install seo-link-analyzer
 ```

 ## Purpose